 You’ll need toothpaste and a toothbrush.
 And you should spit into a small trash bag so as not to leave any minty smells in the woods.
 (Your minty spit will attract bears and other critters.)

 Extra toilet paper is a good idea.
 You should always carry some TP, even on day hikes, but it’s worth checking your stash and making sure you have enough to get through 48 hrs.
 If you do poop, remember to dig a cat hole at least 6″ deep and cover it up when you’re done.
 Leave no trace.

 After each meal, a napkin or two will go a long way with clean-up.

 One time I camped out, I got indigestion.
 Very rare for me and it wasn’t much fun lying awake with Sudden Wilderness Heartburn Syndrome.
 It hasn’t been an issue since, but now I pack two antacids just in case.

 Which makes me think: don’t forget to bring whatever regular medications you need.

 If you feel like you want separate sleeping clothes, bring them.
 I prefer to cut weight.

 I just put on the next day’s tee-shirt before climbing into bed.

 But don’t forget fresh socks too.

 When the temperature is forecast to be near freezing, I will pack a long sleeve tee-shirt to sleep in.
-When the temps dip, layering does a lot of additional lifting in terms of keeping you warm.
+When the temps dip, basic layering does a lot of additional work in terms of keeping you warm.
 It can push the temperature rating of your sleeping bag down quite a bit.